davidudvardy/lmi-jobstories/README.md

 The CRA is proxying requests to API server.
 Check the `proxy` config from `react-ui/package.json` and the relevant [section in readme](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#proxying-api-requests-in-development).

-## Heroku deployments
+## Heroku deployment

-1. `heroku create lmi-jobstories`
+1. `heroku create jobstories`
 2. `heroku addons:create heroku-postgresql:hobby-dev`
-3. `heroku git:remote lmi-jobstories`
+3. `heroku git:remote jobstories`
 4. `git push heroku master`

-Now you have the software running in `https://lmi-jobstories.herokuapps.com/`.
+Now you have the software running in `https://jobstories.herokuapps.com/`.
 It is running in production mode.
 Open your browser and check the logs with `heroku logs`.

 Your database has been initialized by running sql migrations from `server/postgrator`.